 Conditions Governing Access

-Open for research.
+There are no restrictions on use of the materials in the department for research; all patrons must comply with federal copyright regulations.
 This collection is stored off-site and requires two business days advance notice for retrieval.
 Please contact the McCormick Library at email@example.com or 847-491-3635 for more information or to schedule an appointment to view the collection.

 Language of Materials